GfSE/SAF-Specification/stakeholders.md

 * What is the necessary response time for an interface or a service?
 * What is the scope of a delivery standard?
 * What is the sequence of interactions among the system and context elements
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?

+  ***Rationale:  In my role, I need to coordinated external interfaces with external partners.***
 * Which (system and system partial) functions are assigned to a logical item and logical item components?
 Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.